-Procedure to Open Blocked Account in UBL Bank:
+Procedure to open a block account in UBL Bank:

-This account can be easily opened at most UBL branches in Pakistan which deals in Foreign Exchange.
-Existing accounts of family members can be used as well to block funds.
-Follow this procedure to open blocked account in UBL Bank.
+You can easily open this account at any UBL branch in Pakistan that deals with foreign exchange.
+Existing accounts of family members can be used as well to block the funds.
+Follow this procedure to open a block account in UBL Bank.

-- First arrange 10,236 euros in cash as per German embassy requirement
+- First, arrange 10,236 euros in cash or any form as per the German embassy requirement.

-- Visit any UBL branch which deals in Foreign Exchange and ask for FCY Euro account with block funds for the purpose of issuance of German Student Visa
+- Visit any UBL branch that deals with foreign exchange and ask for FCY Euro account with block funds for the purpose of issuance of German Student Visa.

-- Bank will first open your FCY Euro account and request to deposit money.
-Later bank will block funds for German student visa
+- Bank will first open your FCY Euro account and request to deposit the required money.

-- Get funds block confirmation with bank statement and use it in the visa application in order to get the study visa for Germany.
+- Get confirmation of blocked funds with a bank statement and use it in the visa application in order to get the study visa for Germany.

-If you already has a FCY account or want to use your relatives account.
-Then deposit money in that account and request to block funds for the purpose of issuance of German Student Visa.
+Note: In case, you already have an FCY account then deposit required money in that account and request to the bank to block the funds for the purpose of issuance of German Student Visa.
 You can use your blood relation’s FCY account as well to block the funds.

-You required following documents to open FCY Euro account with blocked funds:
+You require the following documents to open FCY euro account with blocked funds:

-- The agreement for block fund printed on Rs.200/- stamp paper, attached as annexure
+- The agreement for block funds printed on Rs.200/- stamp paper, attached as annexure

 - Annexure B – third party customer agreement – where parent/ guardian/ relative of the student is the account holder

-- Annexure C – Letter of authority – to be signed by account holder
+- Annexure C – Letter of authority – to be signed by the account holder

-- Copy of CNIC of account holder & beneficiary(student)
+- Copy of CNIC of the account holder

 - Copy of passport of the beneficiary (student)